cncf/tag-security/project-resources/README.md

       confirm vulnerabilities, leverage security advisories, and push a patch/release.
 * [embargo-policy.md](embargo-policy.md)
-  * a draft embargo policy that outlines the timeframe and conditions surrounding disclosures.
+  * a draft embargo policy that outlines the time frame and conditions surrounding disclosures.
 * [embargo.md](embargo.md)
   * a draft embargo notification that details the contents a notification should